sachsmc/plotROC-paper/Paper/sachs2014plotROC.md

 \end{figure}

 An interactive ROC plot can be exported by using the `export_interactive_roc` function, which returns a character string containing the necessary \proglang{HTML} and \proglang{JavaScript}.
 The character string can be copy-pasted into an html document, or better yet, incorporated directly into a dynamic document using \pkg{knitr} [@knitr].
-In a \pkg{knitr} document, it is necessary to use the `cat` function on the results and use the chunk option `results = 'asis'` so that the interactive plot is displayed correctly.
+In a \pkg{knitr} document, it is necessary to use the `cat` function on the results and use the chunk options `results = 'asis'` and `fig.keep = 'none'` so that the interactive plot is displayed correctly.
 For documents that contain multiple interactive plots, it is necessary to assign each plot a unique name using the `prefix` argument of `export_interactive_roc`.
 This is necessary to ensure that the \proglang{JavaScript} code manipulates the correct svg elements.
 For examples of interactive plots and how to incorporate them into \pkg{knitr} documents, see the package vignette (`vignette("examples", package = "plotROC")`) or the web page https://sachsmc.github.io/plotROC/.
 The next code block shows an example \pkg{knitr} chunk that can be used in an .Rmd document to display an interactive plot.

-    ```{r int-no, results = 'asis'}
+    ```{r int-no, results = 'asis', fig.keep = 'none'}
     cat(
       export_interactive_roc(single.rocplot,
                             prefix = "a")